RealityStop/Bolt.Addons.Community/README.md

 >
 > But there are new maintainers!

-**It looks like there are some compatibility hiccups with Defined Events.
-To steer clear of any trouble, just make sure you've got Unity Visual Scripting version 1.8.0 until its fixed.**

 # Community Addons
 ### Unity Visual Scripting Extensions
 A community-driven project for extending Unity Visual Scripting with custom nodes, assets, types, and helpers.